 This so annoyed David MacKay, a Physics professor at Cambridge, that he decided to find out exactly how bad leaving your mobile phone plugged in really is.
 See the story of his attempt to find out.

 The bottom line is that even if no mobile phone charger were ever left plugged in again, Britain would save at most 0.01% of its personal power usage (and that’s leaving aside industrial usage and the like).
 So even if entirely successful, a quick estimate shows this BBC campaign could have no noticeable effect.
-Instead that effort should have been used to change behavior in a way that could have 1,000 times as large an impact, such as installing home insulation.
+MacKay said it was like “trying to bail out the Titanic with a tea strainer”.

 In the previous article, we said that social impact depends on the extent to which you help others live better lives.
 So based on this, a problem has greater scale (i) the larger the number of people affected, (ii) the larger the size of the effects per person and (iii) the larger the long-run benefits of solving the problem.